1. What Is OOPS ABAP?

-It is a class which contains methods with implementation as well as methods without implementation .
+Answer: It is a class which contains methods with implementation as well as methods without implementation.

 13. What Is A Polymorphism In Ooabap?

-Polymorphism is a concept by which the same method names will behave differently in different classes i.e each method will have it’s own implementation in different classes but with the same name.
+Answer: Polymorphism is a concept by which the same method names will behave differently in different classes i.e each method will have its own implementation in different classes but with the same name.

 14. What Is The Difference Between Function Group And Classes?

-We can create many instances of the same class with in a program, but we cannot create many instances of function group.
+Answer: We can create many instances of the same class within a program, but we cannot create many instances of function group.

 15. WHAT IS AN INTERFACE IN OOABAP?

-Interface is class which contains methods without implementations.
-(OO ABAP Interview Questions)
+Answer: The interface is class which contains methods without implementations.

-CONSTRUCTOR’s are special type of methods, constructor method is executed automatically whenever a object is created or instantiated.
+Answer: CONSTRUCTOR’s are a special type of methods, the constructor method is executed automatically whenever an object is created or instantiated.

-Encapsulation is the main concept in OOP.
-Encapsulation means hiding attributes and methods from outside world, so by this way we can restrict the visibility of object( an instance of a class) components(attributes and methods).
+Answer: Encapsulation is the main concept in OOP.
+Encapsulation means hiding attributes and methods from the outside world, so in this way, we can restrict the visibility of an object( an instance of a class) components(attributes and methods).